-Greg Abernathy, Assistant Director
+Greg Abernathy, Executive Director

-Greg joined KNLT staff member in 2012 after many years of assisting on special projects.
+Greg joined KNLT in 2012 after many years of assisting on special projects.
 He provides a variety of roles with responsibilities ranging from land acquisition efforts to partnerships and outreach to fundraising.
 He has previous experience working for private, government and nonprofit conservation organizations both in Kentucky and throughout the Appalachian region.
 Greg's background is in forest ecology, geographic information systems (GIS) and design and he holds a MS in Forest Ecology with a focus on GIS from the University of Kentucky.

 Donna Alexander, Program Manager